ThelmaPana/happy_plants/README.md

 You may add any other columns for extra info.

-2. Set up non interactive authentification following in `gs4_auth.R` (see https://medium.com/@JosiahParry/googlesheets4-authentication-for-deployment-9e994b4c81d6).
+2. Set up non interactive authentification in `gs4_auth.R` (see https://medium.com/@JosiahParry/googlesheets4-authentication-for-deployment-9e994b4c81d6).

 3. Paste your spreadsheet URL in the `app.R` script